-Does the Field Survey Section do private surveys (for the private sector)?
+Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 No, the Field Survey Section only performs surveys on County owned land, roads, and flood control channels, also Newport Bay, Dana Point Harbor, and Sunset Beach Marina.
-Information about having a private survey done or how to obtain a Professional Surveyor to survey your own lot or boundary can be obtained at our Public Assistance Counter.
+Information about having a private survey done or how to obtain a Professional Surveyor to survey your own lot or boundary can be obtained at our Public Counter, (714) 967-0852.

-Who do I call if I am out on a jobsite and I realize that I will be (or have) disturbing a survey monument?
+Who do I call if I am disturbing, or have disturbed a survey monument?

 Please call Robert Jelinek, Deputy County Surveyor, Field Unit, at (714) 955-0152.
-We certainly appreciate notification when a survey monument is disturbed, or if one is about to be disturbed.
+We certainly appreciate being notified when a survey monument is disturbed, or if one is about to be disturbed.

 Who do we call when we want information about the survey crew or vehicle in my neighborhood?

-How was the County of Orange Digital Landbase Mapping System created?
+How and when was the County of Orange Digital Landbase Mapping System created?

-In 1989, The Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level, digital basemap.
-The County of Orange then entered into such a partnership, with the County providing all the land records (paper maps, written deeds, survey horizontal control and conversion quality control) and the Gas Company was responsible for converting these records into digital form.
+In 1989, the Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level, digital basemap.
+The County of Orange then entered into such a partnership.
+The County provided the land records (maps, deeds, horizontal control, and conversion quality control) and the Gas Company was responsible for converting these records into digital form.

 How do I obtain OC Landbase digital data?

 Effective January 12, 2012, the County revised the licensing process and fee schedule for the public to obtain OC Landbase data, per Orange County Board of Supervisors Resolution 11-196.
-In keeping with previous policy, the County recommends that interested parties contact the two Third Party Distributors listed in the next paragraph to obtain:
+In keeping with previous policy, the County recommends contacting a Third Party Distributor in order to obtain OC Landbase data and the derivative products listed below:

 Detailed cost estimates